nolaneley/paper_title_generation/README.md

 - ULTRASONOGRAPHY IN OBTIENTS WITH PERTING PROTEINS

 ### Impressions
-The generation tends to overuse certain terms (e.g. surgical probesses).
+The generated titles tend to overuse certain terms (e.g. "surgical probesses" and "of the structure").
 It's a little difficult to say for certain what is causing this problem but it could be improved by one or more of the following:
 - Having more/better data - Including more titles or filtering out certain titles to have a more coherent dataset.
 - Longer training (more epochs) - After 40 epochs, the cross-entropy loss was, for the most part, still decreasing, indicating the model had not yet converged and may benefit from additional training
 - Higher dropout rate - The model might be overfitting to some patterns in the dataset.
 Increasing the dropout rate could help with this, though it might slow convergence.